reiver/guide-hashing/chapters/example-using/sections/md5/README.md

 	// Apply the MD5 cryptographic hash function to the data. digest := md5.Sum(p)

-	// Output the digest that was returned from the cryptographic hash function, in hexadecimal. fmt.Printf("digest (in hexadecimal): %x", digest)
+	// Output the digest that was returned from the cryptographic hash function, in hexadecimal format. fmt.Printf("digest (in hexadecimal): %x", digest)
 }